EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 The AS2 verifies that the Client is authorized to access the topic and, if the 'client_cred' parameter is present, stores the public key of the Client.

-The AS2 response is an Authorization + Key Distribution Response, see Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.
+The AS2 response is an Authorization + Key Distribution Response, see Section 4.2 of {{I-D.ietf-ace-key-groupcomm}}.
 The payload (formatted as a CBOR map) MUST contain:

 <!-- Jim
  why not use the cnf return value for the key?
 Also there is no reason to make it a bstr rather than a map.